A.O. Peristeri F.C.

 A.O.
 Peristeri F.C. is a Greek football club, based in Peristeri, Attica.

 History

-The club was founded in 1967 after a merger of three teams of Athenian suburb: Thyella Peristeri, A.O Taksiarchon and Ethnikos Peristeri.
+The club was founded in 1967 after a merger of three teams of Athenian suburb: Thyella Peristeri, A.O Taxiarches and Ethnikos Peristeri.
 They will play in Football League 2 for the season 2013–14.
 The club uses the E.A.K.
 Hephaestus stadium, located near the Anthoupoli metro station.